stephaneeybert/learnintouch/README.md

 LearnInTouch, learn, teach and keep in touch !

-LearnInTouch is a CRM complete with an e-learning platform for language schools, a hobby project that snowballed into an extensive product.
+LearnInTouch is a CRM complete with an elearning platform for language schools, a hobby project that snowballed into an extensive product.

 Started in 2003 before the age of frameworks it is layered with its custom DAO and dependency injection.